TalentVine Recruiter Guide

-It is imperative that as soon as you have placed a candidate, you close the role off on the platform.
+Close the role off on the platform as soon as you have placed a candidate.
 This will confirm the details of the placement for us so that we can invoice the client and it will also record your time to hire.
 The lower this is, the better your profile’s metrics will look.

-Please note that although the TalentVine payment terms are 7 days.
-If you as the recruiter do not close the role off by the candidate start date, these payment terms may be affected.
+Please note that although the TalentVine payment terms are 7 days, if you do not close the role off by the candidate start date, these payment terms may be affected.

-Invoicing is done by TalentVine on the candidate’s start date and this is on seven-day payment terms.
-You will invoice us for 80% of the fee which will be payable 7 days after start date.
-(Please read about contractor/Temp invoices below)
+TalentVine will invoice on the candidate’s start date with seven-day payment terms.
+You will invoice us for 80% of the fee and get paid 7 days after the start date.

-For contractor roles, if the candidate is on the employer’s payroll, the invoicing will be done in the same fashion as the permanent roles (we invoice on start date).
+For contractor roles, if the candidate is on the employer’s payroll, invoicing will be the same as the permanent roles (we invoice on start date).

 However, if the contractor is on your payroll, then TalentVine will invoice you for 20% of your margin at the end of every month.
 This is 20% of the difference between the pay rate and the candidate rate.